Nigeria / Entry requirements

 The University is a member of the Northern Consortium (NCUK).
-NCUK offers an International Foundation Year in Nigeria at Oxbridge School, Lagos.
+NCUK offers an International Foundation Year in Abuja, Lagos and Port Harcourt.

-Students who have completed the International Foundation Year programme and have achieved the required academic standard will be considered for admission onto undergraduate programmes.
+Students who have completed the International Foundation Year programme and have achieved the required academic standard will be considered for undergraduate programmes.

-For information on studying for a foundation in Nigeria, please visit the site of the Oxbridge Tutorial College:
+For information on studying for a foundation in Nigeria, see NCUK in Nigeria.

 For entry onto an undergraduate degree programme, we accept the following qualifications: